MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

         {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextAnalytics until you agree to Responsible AI terms for this resource.
 You can agree to Responsible AI terms by creating a resource through the Azure Portal and trying again.}
         ```

         To resolve this error, you must create your first Language resource from the Azure portal so you can review and acknowledge the terms and conditions.
 You can do so here: <https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics>.
-Create it under any new resource group with some random valid name, also assign some random valid name to the Language service you-re deploying.After that, because you agreed upon the Responsible AI terms for the whole subscription, you can create subsequent Language resources using any deployment tool (for example, SDK, CLI, or ARM template) under the same Azure subscription.
-Therefore, once you have created that first resource throught the portal, you can simply delete it, and rerun the command to execute the Bicep deployment script.
+Create it under any new resource group with some random valid name, and assign some random valid name to the language service you're deploying.
+After that, because you agreed upon the Responsible AI terms for the whole subscription, you can create subsequent Language resources using any deployment tool (for example, SDK, CLI, or ARM template) under the same Azure subscription.
+Therefore, once you have created that first resource through the portal, you can delete it and rerun the command to execute the Bicep deployment script.

     - If you previously ran the Bicep deployment script for this learning path and subsequently deleted the resources, you may receive an error message like the following if you are attempting to rerun the script within 48 hours of deleting the resources:

         ```bash
         {"code": "InvalidTemplateDeployment", "message": "The template deployment 'deploy' is not valid according to the validation procedure.
 The tracking id is '4e87a33d-a0ac-4aec-88d8-177b04c1d752'.
 See inner errors for details."}

         Inner Errors:
         {"code": "FlagMustBeSetForRestore", "message": "An existing resource with ID '/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.CognitiveServices/accounts/{accountName}' has been soft-deleted.
 To restore the resource, you must specify 'restore' to be 'true' in the property.
 If you don't want to restore existing resource, please purge it first."}
         ```